 Description

-A classic cheese fondue recipe, scaled to the perfect portion for a fun & romantic date night at home!
+A classic cheese fondue recipe, perfectly portioned for a fun and romantic date night at home!

 Pair your cheese fondue with your favorite dippers for an easy-yet-special Valentine’s Day or cozy date night in!